hiroki0525/fetch-magic/CONTRIBUTING.md

 ## Release

-`idle-task` will be published NPM if your branch merge into main by using [semantic-release](https://github.com/semantic-release/semantic-release) .
+`fetch-magic` will be published NPM if your branch merge into main by using [semantic-release](https://github.com/semantic-release/semantic-release) .

 It also will create CHANGELOG automatically based on the commit messages.